CAMBODIA COUNTRY GUIDE

 Venture capital firms have operated here for over a decade.
 The industry is small yet constantly growing.

 Back in the early 2000s, it became clear that Cambodia is on the path toward competing with its neighbors in Southeast Asia’s startup ecosystem.
-Leopard Capital was formed in 2007 and became the country’s first venture capital firm.
+Leopard Capital was formed in 2007 and became the first venture capital company in Cambodia.

 While they don’t operate anymore, other investors have started flocking to the country in search of successful startups.